rikvermeer/esp32_nfc_osc/README.md

 1. Make sure AbletonOSC is properly installed in your Ableton Live's Remote Scripts folder
 2. Start Ableton Live and enable the AbletonOSC control surface in Live's preferences
-3. The ESP32 will send OSC messages in the format `/nfc/reader/{channel} {uid}` when an NFC tag is detected
+3. The ESP32 will send OSC messages in the format `/live/clip/fire {track_id} {clip_id}` when an NFC tag is detected

 ## Customizing OSC Messages

 You can modify the `send_osc_message()` function in `main.py` to send different OSC messages based on the detected UID.
 For example, you could map specific UIDs to specific Ableton actions.
+The mapping is done in the `mapping.json` file.

 ## Troubleshooting
+- WiFi must be working.
+Verify all connections are correct and secure
+- Make sure AbletonOSC is running and the IP/port are correctly configured
 - Check the serial console for error messages
-- Verify all connections are correct and secure
-- Ensure the I2C addresses match your hardware configuration
-- Make sure AbletonOSC is running and the IP/port are correctly configured

-## License

-MIT
+- Reboot the device if one of the NFC readers doesn't work.